ubarua123/SlideDateTimePicker/README.md

 Changelog
 =========
+### v1.0.5

+* Fixed issue with invisible time and date selectors on Android O
+* Fixed issue with build tools 26

 ### v1.0.4

 * Fixed issue where the DatePicker would shift to the left when scrolled vertically (thanks to [alexrainman](https://github.com/alexrainman))